 1. Do a Tour of the Hawke’s Bay Wineries

 Let’s waste no time in diving into the winery experiences of Napier!
-Tours like Prinsy’s Tours, Vines and Views Tours, Hawkes Bay Scenic Tour and Bay Tours and Charters will handle the driving and the cellar door tasting fees, while you just sit back, relax and enjoy a gastronomical journey.
+Tours like Prinsy’s Tours (more info on Viator and Tripadvisor), Vines and Views Tours (on Viator and Tripadvisor), Hawkes Bay Scenic Tour (on Viator and Tripadvisor), Bay Tours and Charters (on Viator and Tripadvisor) will handle the driving and the cellar door tasting fees, while you just sit back, relax and enjoy a gastronomical journey.
 Travel past Hawke’s Bays vineyards to various cellar doors to learn about and taste wines from New Zealand’s oldest wine region.
-Hell, you can even tour the wineries in a vintage car with Napier Classic Cars and Hooters Vintage & Classic Vehicle Hire or in a classic black London taxi with Deco City Discoverer.
-Or how about a taster tour on a V8 trike with Supertrike Tours?
+Hell, you can even tour the wineries in a vintage car with Napier Classic Cars (on Viator and Tripadvisor) and Hooters Vintage & Classic Vehicle Hire (on Viator and Tripadvisor) or in a classic black London taxi with Deco City Discoverer (on Viator and Tripadvisor).
+Or how about a taster tour on a V8 trike with Supertrike Tours (on Viator and Tripadvisor)?

 Location: Most tours offer accommodation pick-ups from the Napier area.